 Newly updated versions of the state’s child support calculators went live July 1, drawing surprise and praise from family law attorneys.Read More

-The Marion County Prosecutor’s Office has announced it will be reinstating driver’s licenses for noncustodial parents during the month of December who commit to do two things: make an affordable payment toward their child support orders and update their employment information.
+The Marion County Prosecutor’s Office this month will recommence its efforts to reinstate the driver’s licenses of noncustodial parents who are willing to make affordable payments toward their child support orders.

 On July 15, the federal government began giving parents advancements on their 2021 Child Tax Credit.
 For some divorced parents, the advance is causing confusion and fueling conflicts about who is entitled to the money.

 A Michigan mother could not convince the Indiana Court of Appeals on Tuesday to reverse a decision regarding custody, parenting time and child support for her son that granted several request from his father, an Indiana resident.

 A mother who took her son from Indiana to Virginia without his father’s knowledge or the court’s permission has lost her appeals of orders finding her in contempt and awarding physical custody of her child to his father.